UF NEUROSCIENCE

 - Participate in a weekly Professional Development Workshop designed to prepare students for successful training experiences in graduate school.
 Relevant topics include applying to graduate school, scientific writing, public speaking and professional networking.

-- Present an oral research presentation at the conclusion of the program during the SNIP Celebration of Research Day.
+- Present research poster at the conclusion of the program during the SNIP Celebration of Research Day.

 In addition, informal socials and activities are organized throughout the summer to encourage networking among SNIP interns and with other summer research students on campus.
 Students are also encouraged to participate in neuroscience-related outreach activities.